-The most important thing is to properly organize the feed of the LED strip.
-The LED strip is long, the voltage drops with a large current consumption, especially when using 5 V tape.
-Most of the problems that arise in those who make themselves Ambilight, are associated specifically with nutrition.
-I use the rule – you need to make a separate power supply for every 10 W of maximum power consumed at 5 V and 25 W of power consumption at 12 V. The length of the power supply (from the power supply to the LED strip itself) should be minimal (without reserve), especially at 5 AT.
+The most important thing is to properly organize the feeding of the LED strip.
+According to the LED strip is long, the voltage drops with a large current consumption, especially when using 5 V tape.
+Most problems that face those who set up Ambilight by themselves occure due to improper LED’s feeding.
+There is a general rule – you need the separate power supply for every 10 W of maximum power consumed at 5 V and 25 W of power consumption at 12 V. The length of the wiring (from the power supply to the LED strip itself) should be minimal (without reserve), especially at 5 AT.

 The general connection scheme is as follows (Arduino is powered from USB, and the LED strip from the PSU):

-To the LED strip from both ends power is supplied – two parallel connections.
-For example, if we made the backlight on all 4 sides, and the LED strip would have 60 LEDs per meter (that is, the maximum power 54W), then we would make such a power supply:
+We make two parallel connections to the both ends of the LED strip.
+For example, if we install the backlight on all 4 sides, and the LED strip would have 60 LEDs per meter (that is, the maximum power 54W), then our power scheme should be like this:

-To Arduino from the LED strip there are two contacts.
+There are two contacts to Arduino PCB from the LED strip.
 1 – GND, which must be connected to the corresponding contact on Arduino.
 And 2 – DATA, which must be connected to the sixth digital contact on Arduino through a 470 Ohm resistor.
-If you do not have a resistor, in most cases everything will work fine without it, but it is better that it should be.
+If you do not have a resistor, in most cases everything will work fine, but it is better to get one.
 The resistor can be bought for a couple of cents in any radio store.
-The Arduino microcomputer itself can be placed in any convenient housing, many use for this purpose a container from “Kinder Surprise”.
-Arduino should be placed as close as possible to the LED strip, so that the connection from DATA to Arduino has a minimum length.
+The Arduino microcomputer itself can be placed in any convenient box, I used for this purpose a container from “Kinder Surprise”.
+Arduino PCB should be placed as close as possible to the LED strip, so that the connection from DATA to Arduino was of minimum length.

 Soldering the wires to the LED strip is easy.
 The main rule – the time of contact with the soldering iron should be minimal!